Kimd999/Team-6-B31OT-Group-Assigment/README.md

 A multi-node, energy-efficient IoT system using **ESP32**, **ESP-NOW**, **MQTT over TLS**, and a **Node-RED dashboard** to monitor greenhouse temperature and propagate cooperative alerts.

-**Team Members:** Ananthapadmanabhan Manoj, Kwin-Isis Din Madiba, Spandana Meanlingi, and Jahnavi Makaraju
+**Team Members:** Ananthapadmanabhan Manoj, Kwin-Isis Din Madiba, Spandana Meanlingi, and Jahnavi Makaraju The working demonstration of our system;refer the file: IOT_Team6_Group_Project_Demonstration.mp4
 ---

 ## 1. System Overview and Architecture